Voldrix/onlyfans-dl-2/README.md

 There are variables for each of these values at the top of the script.
 Make sure to update them every time you login or your browser updates.

+## Obtaining API ID and Hash (and BotFather token)
+* Go to my.telegram.org.
+* Log in with your phone number and login code.
+* Go to the API development tools section.
+* Create a new application and obtain the api_id and api_hash.
+* For BotFather bot and token use telegram bot - [@BotFather](https://t.me/BotFather)

 #### ToDo
 A post with a single photo and video shouldn't be considered an album.\
 Allow messages to be limited by age through a separate mechanism/function.